bhauman/figwheel-main-template/README.md

-     --react   which adds a minimal React/Sablono application in core.cljs --reagent which adds a minimal Reagent application in core.cljs --rum     which adds a minimal Rum application in core.cljs --om      which adds a minimal Om application in core.cljs
+     --react   which adds a minimal React/Sablono application in core.cljs --reagent which adds a minimal Reagent application in core.cljs --rum     which adds a minimal Rum application in core.cljs

 The attribute options are: